tinips/tinips/README.md

 ---

 ## 🚀 Featured Projects
+### ⚡ Fotovoltaica Bot

+Telegram bot that tracks electricity prices and solar production in Spain, live and actively improved.

+- Shows hour-by-hour electricity prices across three tariffs (PVPC, indexed, and the OMIE wholesale market).
+- Estimates electricity bills from distributor data.
+- Tracks solar panel production, connecting to inverters from three manufacturers.
+- Co-developed the core software: provider integrations, APIs, and data import/export.
+- Includes an AI assistant that answers personalized questions about pricing and solar production in plain language.
+- Ongoing work to expand the AI features and improve the user experience further.

+**Stack:** Python, Telegram Bot API
+**Try it:** [@fotovoltaicaBot](https://t.me/fotovoltaicaBot) on Telegram

+---

 ### 🏊‍♂️🚴‍♂️🏃‍♂️ Triathlon AI Coach

 Python and Telegram-bot-based AI coach that generates personalized training plans across running, cycling, and swimming.
+Currently in development.

 - Builds structured training plans tailored to the athlete.
 - Delivered through a Telegram bot for easy day-to-day use.
 - Combines AI-driven personalization with a practical, real-world training tool.

 **Stack:** Python, Telegram Bot API

----

 ### 🎙️ Personal Podcast Generator